ham3da/moein-dictionary-free/README.md

 * [Bootstrap Isolated](https://github.com/x3rud/bootstrap-iso)

 ## Pro version
-The free version has 19,827 words, but the pro version has 36,000 words.
+The free version has 19,827 words.
+But the Pro version has more than 36,000 words.
 [Go to Pro version](https://www.zhaket.com/web/moien-farhang-plugin)